The Latest Vitamin D Studies You Should Know

 The TBS didn’t vary depending on caffeine use, race or smoking habits.

-More studies are required to determine if vitamin D supplementation might help improve TBS and prevent osteoporosis in seniors.
+More studies are required to determine if vitamin D supplementation might help improve TBS and prevent osteoporosis observed results were changes in body fat percentage and

 Study #5 – The link between vitamin D supplementation, cardiorespiratory fitness and body composition in overweight men

-This study looks at the relationship between vitamin D deficiency and health problems such as adiposity and impaired cardiorespiratory fitness.
+This study examines the relationship between Vitamin D deficiency and health problems such as adiposity and impaired cardiorespiratory fitness.

 It was a placebo-controlled, double-blinded study which took place throughout six months.